justinkwaugh/tabletop/README.md

 ### Setup

 1. Clone the repository
-1. Run `npm install --force` from the root.
-Currently the project is using a preview version of Svelte 5 and as such there a few dependency conflicts which need to be forced until certain libraries are updated.
+1. Run `npm install` from the root.
+1. Run `npx web-push generate-vapid-keys` to generate private and public vapid keys
-1. In the root of the backend workspace `/apps/backend` add a file named `.env.local` and populate it as shown below.
+1. In the root of the backend workspace `/apps/backend` add a file named `.env.local` and populate it as shown below, adding the vapid keys where appropriate.
 Note that in order to support Google and Discord login you will need to provide appropriate ids/secrets as indicated.
 More details will be provided later in this document.
 Likewise in order to have the project send emails you will need a Resend account and it's API key:

 ```
 FIRESTORE_EMULATOR_HOST="127.0.0.1:8080"